m29dev/EventAppPWA/README.md

-# Evento
+# evento

-Evento is a Progressive Web Application (PWA) for events nearby.
+evento is a Progressive Web Application (PWA) for events nearby.

 ## 🚀 Features